-Undercut access ramp at Whitburn Steel (Asset Ref No. 121AB901B0602C01)
+Access ramp at Whitburn Steel, toe undercut during previous inspections.
+(Asset Ref No. 121AB901B0602C01)

 The promenade at South Bents, Asset Reference Number 121AB901B0603C01, is fronted by concrete and masonry seawalls.
-The beach level at the time of the inspection in August 2018 appeared similar to the September 2014 beach levels and the shingle present against the masonry seawall at the southern end was again visible.
+The beach level at the time of the inspection in July 2020 generally appeared higher than 2018 beach levels, and no shingle was observed present against the masonry seawall at the southern end.
 The concrete section of wall at the northern end was in fair condition although in several areas the concrete is heavily spalled/cracked.
 Beach sand levels were higher to the north.
 Erosion was noted to the rear embankment behind benches, and the grouted revetment at the picnic area was notably cracked.